Rifushigi/zta-poc/CODEBASE_OVERVIEW.md

-# Zero Trust Architecture PoC – Codebase Overview
+# Zero Trust Architecture – Codebase Overview

-A practical guide for onboarding and quick reference to the Zero Trust PoC codebase, including architecture, directory structure, service interactions, and getting started.
+A practical guide for onboarding and quick reference to the Zero Trust codebase, including architecture, directory structure, service interactions, and getting started.

 > **📖 For detailed architectural analysis and design decisions, see [ARCHITECTURE_DEEP_DIVE.md](./ARCHITECTURE_DEEP_DIVE.md)**